 The UNOSAT core team consists of satellite imagery analysts and GIS experts supported by IT and database engineers as well as UN field workers and expert trainers.
 This unique combination gives us the ability to understand the needs of our users and to provide them with suitable, tailored solutions anywhere at any time.

 UNOSAT created an extended network of public and private partners, and collaborates with the majority of UN agencies, space agencies and several international initiatives active in satellite technology geospatial information.
-Our strategis partnership with CERN, where UNOSAT rpodcution centre is located, gives the Programme edge computing capability and virtually unlimited storage capacity.
+Our strategic partnership with CERN, where UNOSAT prodcution centre is located, gives the Programme edge computing capability and virtually unlimited storage capacity.

 UNOSAT uses specialized skills to perform satellite analysis, design integrated solutions in GIS and geopositioning, develop the capacity of agencies and recipient counties via training and technical assistance.
 UNOSAT work is entirely based on a professional commitment to producing concrete, tangible and usable results in every activity we undertake.